Ezo333/Ezo333/README.md

 :shipit: Software Engineer <br/>
 👩🏻‍🎓 Studied Software Engineer at Mongolian University of Science and Technology<br/>
 💭 Currently learning about typescript and AI!<br/>
-🔥 working at Teqstream ❤️
+🔥 working at Teqstream
+❤️ Backend